Paris Stocks Hit Record Thanks To Luxury - UrduPoint

 "European indices are on the rise, as stronger commodity and banking stocks help the FTSE 100, and French luxury retailers basked in the glow of a 10-percent (plus) gain for LVMH," noted Joshua Mahony, chief market analyst at Scope Markets.

-The world's largest luxury goods group soared 2.3 percent, with the Paris CAC 40 closing above 7,600 points for the first time, thanks to a 12.8 percent jump in LVMH shares.
+The world's largest luxury goods group soared 2.3 percent, with the Paris CAC 40 closing above 7,600 points for the first time, thanks to the rise in LVMH shares.

+The group's results were lifted by the continued strength of its fashion brands, which include Louis Vuitton, Dior, Celine, and Fendi.

+Besides clothing and leather goods, LVMH also posted sales growth in perfumes, cosmetics, watches, and jewelry, with wines and spirits being the only unit to shrink, down 4 percent for the full year.

 Frankfurt rose only slightly Friday after a survey showed consumer sentiment had soured at the start of the year in Germany, Europe's biggest economy.